mysticfall/bpystubgen/bpystubgen/patches/mathutils.Vector.rst

 .. method:: __matmul__(value)

-   Scala product with another vector.
+   Multiply this vector with a matrix or another vector.

-   :arg value: The vector to multiply with.
+   :arg value: The matrix or vector to multiply with.
-   :type value: :class:`~mathutils.Vector`
+   :type value: :class:`~mathutils.Matrix` or :class:`~mathutils.Vector`
-   :return: The resulting product.
+   :return: The resulting value.
-   :rtype: float
+   :rtype: :class:`~mathutils.Vector` or float

 .. method:: __imatmul__(value)

-   Scala product with another vector.
+   Multiply this vector with a matrix or another vector.

-   :arg value: The vector to multiply with.
+   :arg value: The matrix or vector to multiply with.
-   :type value: :class:`~mathutils.Vector`
+   :type value: :class:`~mathutils.Matrix` or :class:`~mathutils.Vector`
-   :return: The resulting product.
+   :return: The resulting value.
-   :rtype: float
+   :rtype: :class:`~mathutils.Vector` or float

 .. method:: __truediv__(value)